 Though competition for the title is certainly fierce, Porter Robinson was/is a defining face of EDM in the 2010s.
 His debut album, Worlds, charted multiple songs, and was a frequent face in best-of lists, even best-of-decade fare.
 All this is only made more impressive by the fact he was 19 at the time of its release.
 The promise showcased in that piece came extremely close to never panning out.
 Robinson took an extended hiatus from music as family troubles & personal tribulations made exploring his newfound fame an impossibility.
 He just returned for his third studio album, offering up poignant reflections on that period in the process.
-Here’s a breakdown of SMILE 😀, the latest Porter Robinson album through the lens of its three best songs.
+Here’s a breakdown of SMILE 😀, one of the latest Porter Robinson albums through the lens of its three best songs.

 “KNOCK YOURSELF OUT” Kicks Off SMILE 😀 For Porter Robinson

 As far as tone setters go, you’ll struggle to find many as effective as “KNOCK YOURSELF OUT.”
 Heavily hyper-pop-inspired and led by Robinson’s vocals, the song is the furthest cry from “Goodbye to a World” fare, but is addictive all the same.
-With newfound boisterousness and charm, he sets up how he once viewed his own fame: “Hundred thousand on my wrist/Physically sick/Don’t know my schedule on the fifth/B**** I’m Taylor Swift.”
+With newfound boisterousness and charm, he sets up how he once viewed his own fame: “Hundred thousand on my wrist / Physically sick / Don’t know my schedule on the fifth / B**** I’m Taylor Swift.”
 It’s just how out of place those lines over what sounds like a Kero Kero Bonito composition make them so memorable, and this opener so gripping from the moment it kicks off.

 “Cheerleader” Builds An Unsettling Ballad In Its Hyper-pop World